Bozar/bullet/README.md

 		+	h gq

 	If global variable "g:TextWidth_Bullet" is not
-	set, buffer local option "textwidth" is used instead.
+	set, Vim option "textwidth" is used instead.

 	Please note that even when there are no pre-defined characters inside a paragraph,